Updated: 3 hours ago

 When it comes to anxiety, different solutions work for different people.
 Because of this, it’s important to try several anxiety management strategies and find out which one works best for you.

 Deep and focused breathing is one of the most effective methods that people use.
-Anxiety can cause you to breathe rapidly and prevent you from getting enough oxygen into your body, and you can counter this by deliberately slowing down your breathing and taking deeper breaths.
+Anxiety can cause you to breathe too fast and prevent you from getting enough oxygen into your body.
+You can counter this by slowing down your breathing and taking deeper breaths.
 This can help you relax and focus your thoughts on the present.